6r6/gptcli/README.md

 docker build -t gptcli:latest .
 # Change path_to_key_on_the_host to the path where your .key file is stored on the host.
 docker run -it --rm -v ~/path_to_key_on_the_host/gptcli.key:/gptcli/.key gptcli:latest
+# Run in bypass ai detector mode
+docker run -it --rm -v ~/path_to_key_on_the_host/gptcli.key:/gptcli/.key gptcli:latest -b
 ```

 # Example